Development and extension of a monochromatic neutron beamline for neutron polarimetry device characterization at the Spallation Neutron Source: Conclusion

 \acknowledgments

 The authors would like to thank K. Berry, L. Funk, A. Parizzi, X. Geng, B. Vacaliuc, M. Frost and E. Iverson of the Oak Ridge National Laboratory for providing technical support for this work.
-The work described in this article was in part supported by U.S. Department of Energy Office of Nuclear Physics award number DE-FG02-03ER41258, Department of Energy Office of Science WDTS-SCGSR program under contract number DE‐SC0014664 and National Science Foundation award number NSF-2110898.
+The work described in this article was in part supported by U.S. Department of Energy Office of Nuclear Physics award number DE-FG02-03ER41258, Office of Basic Energy Sciences, Early Career Research Program Award KC0402010, under Contract DE-AC05-00OR22725, Office of Science WDTS-SCGSR program under contract number DE‐SC0014664 and National Science Foundation award number NSF-2110898.
 This work was performed under the auspices of the U.S. Department of Energy by Lawrence Livermore National Laboratory under Contract DE-AC52-07NA27344.
 This manuscript has been authored by Lawrence Livermore National Security, LLC under Contract No. DE-AC52-07NA27344 with the US.
 Department of Energy.
 The United States Government retains, and the publisher, by accepting the article for publication, acknowledges that the United States Government retains a non-exclusive, paid-up, irrevocable, world-wide license to publish or reproduce the published form of this manuscript, or allow others to do so, for United States Government purposes.
 LLNL-JRNL-2014898.